Last Updated on 02/25/21 by quiltripping

-Location, amenities like its own water park and aquarium, elegant yet whimsical decor and award winning restaurants make a stay at the Atlantis, The Palm, in Dubai, United Arab Emirates a unique experience in a destination that boasts many luxurious resort options.
+A prime location, amenities like its own water park and aquarium, elegant yet whimsical decor and award winning restaurants made my holiday to Atlantis Dubai in the United Arab Emirates a truly unique experience.
 It has become one of my favorite resort stays anywhere.

 My plane arrived in Dubai in the very early hours of the morning, so I was especially appreciative that the folks at the Atlantis had no issues letting me check in early (6 AM).
 I received a hotel badge that allowed me to make use of all the facilities until my room was ready.
 I was only staying one night, but in essence, I had most of two days to enjoy the resort since I also received late (2 PM ) checkout the next day.
 Even after checking out, I left my bags with the concierge, and continued to take advantage of the resort amenities until I left later in the afternoon.

-The interior design throughout the hotel was one of the experiences I enjoyed most about my stay at the Atlantis, The Palm.
+In a destination that boasts many luxurious resort options, the Atlantis manages to be unique.
+The interior design throughout the hotel was one of the experiences I enjoyed most about my stay at the Atlantis Dubai.
 As its name suggest, the resort design is based on the theme of the Lost World of Atlantis, but also combined with Arabic influences.
 The fantasy Atlantis theme starts at the lobby’s front door with its beautiful intricately carved panels.

 The glass sculpture sits in its own reflecting pool which offers great opportunities for artistic reflection photography.